X2CommunityCore/xcom2-vscode-utils/README.md

+# Project status

+This project is on indefinite hold as I (Xymanek) wait for [UnrealScript Language Service](https://github.com/EliotVU/UnrealScript-Language-Service) to reach daily usable state (so that I can switch to using vscode for daily modding).

+If you would like to contribute/use this extension, then you are welcome by all means - I will still be merging PRs.

 # xcom2-vscode-utils README

 This is the README for your extension "xcom2-vscode-utils".
 After writing up a brief description, we recommend including the following sections.